ickb/proposal/README.md

 - [The epoch concept in L1](https://docs.nervos.org/docs/basics/glossary/#epoch)
 - [The formula itself](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation)

-Therefore, the CKB/iCKB exchange rate will always be precise as determined by the formula and the current epoch/block.
+Therefore, the CKB/iCKB exchange rate will always be precise as determined by the formula and the current block.
 The only risk to this deterministic peg would be a smart contract exploit to the deposit pool or minting contract.
 These kinds of attack vectors are greatly mitigated by external audits.

 ### Fixed iCKB-Equivalent Deposit Size